meterio/WarringStakes/README.md

 After step 1 is completed, you will only need to repeat step 2 to 4 each time upgrading the docker image

 # Setting up automatic update for Meter Docker images
-We have also prepared a watchtower container which will automatically check if there is any newly released docker image for Meter and upgrade accordingly.
+We have also prepared a watchtower container which will automatically check if there is any newly released docker image for Meter and upgrade accordingly (please pay attention to the name "metertest" in the command and change it accordingly if you used a different name for the meter container).
 ```
-sudo docker run -d --name watchtower -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --enable-lifecycle-hooks --interval 10 metertest
+sudo docker run -d --name watchtower -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --include-stopped --revive-stopped --enable-lifecycle-hooks --interval 10 metertest
 ```